 I’ve heard a lot of runners say that their running watch came with a heart rate strap, but they’ve never used it because they don’t know how to run by heart rate.
 Lucky for you, once you figure out which zones to target, it’s really easy!
 I personally run with the Garmin Vivoactive 3 which has an optical HR monitor in the watch.
 I don’t even need a strap!

 Monitoring your HR while running (and working out) can be incredibly helpful, especially when it comes to racing.
 By running by heart rate (essentially, running by effort), it removes all the guesswork of what pace you should do for each training run and what to pace target for each race.
 Once you master your heart rate zones, you can finish every race feeling like you truly gave it your all.
 You might even start throwing down some massive PRs.

 The most helpful article I’ve read is from RunnersWorld.com: How To Use A Heart Rate Monitor.
 It explains everything pretty clearly without a lot of technical terms.
 After reading that article, to make it easy to calculate heart rates, I created this spreadsheet: Calculate Your Heart Rate for Running/Training.
 You can also check out this calculator from RunnersWeb.com.

-OK, so you know your target heart rates, or at least, what one article suggests … now what?
+OK, so now you know your target heart rates, or at least, what one article suggests … now what?
 Keep in mind, I am NOT an expert, not a coach, not a personal trainer, etc etc etc. But this is what I’ve noticed for me.
-And this is after monitoring my HR on every single run for over a year.
+And this is after monitoring my HR on every single run for well over a year.